Team-Point-Nemo/FrontEnd/README.md

 # WeatherApp

-We are building a weather app as part of the Software Project 2 course.
+We built a weather app as part of the Software Project 2 course, the further development of the application has come to a halt.
 The app allows users to view both current and future weather forecasts.
 Users can check real-time weather conditions with visualized view over map, detailed five day forecast and daily summaries for 16 days.
 Weather data is available for both user location and city search.

 ## Technologies